Alois-xx/FileWriter/README.md

 Compile the application with VS 2022 and execute from an administrator prompt *RunPerformanceTests.cmd*.

+For automated ETW data analysis you need to download ETWAnalyzer from https://github.com/Siemens-Healthineers/ETWAnalyzer/releases and put the ETWAnalyzer.exe into your path.

-The used *MultiProfile.wprp* ETW profile is an example of pretty much all ETW features present.
+The used *MultiProfile.wprp* ETW profile is an example of most ETW features.
 If you want to author your own recording profile it can serve as base for your own expeditions into uncharted territories of Windows.

 FileWriter writes 5000 files into a folder where each file is 100 KB in size.
 It has 3 strategies implemented: